Saucon Valley Cute & Cuddly Schnauzers

 If you want to see schnauzer grooming in action including both the Traditional Schnauzer grooming and the Teddy Bear Schnauzer grooming, watch this playlist from my YouTube channel.

-Do schnauzers shed a lot?
+Do schnauzers and schnoodles shed a lot?

 Schnauzer have hair not fur, so they do not shed and they are also hypoallergenic which means most people who have allergies are not allergic to schnauzers!
 If you suffer from allergies the best way to know is to visit and see if you have a reaction.
 In every case where a family has visited my dogs because someone in the family has been allergic to dogs they have NOT had a reaction to my schanuzers!